Copacabana Beach and Central Coast Attractions

 Later in the afternoon the beaches and lagoon are re-populated.
 Copacabana’s local Lady Pizza starts to throb.
 Subsequently by late afternoon, there are people queuing outside for Pizzas and craft beer.
 In addition the bottle shop next door is doing a roaring trade from people stocking up for nightly festivities.
 There is also an unofficial hotel across the road where surfers finish the day with a can of beer under the “No Alcohol” sign.

 Usually, the evenings are quiet because most people are either dining with family and friends or out at a restaurant.
-Hugo’s, which was the only other Copacabana restaurant has ceased trading.
-Consequently most people travel to adjacent Avoca where the is a feast of restaurants.
+Hugo’s, which was the only other Copacabana restaurant is now the Ocean Bar Cantina Consequently most people travel to adjacent Avoca where the is a feast of restaurants.

 Loud disturbances and late night parties are unusual in this village so most holiday makers are able to get a sound night’s sleep ready for the next day.

 A special Copacabana attraction is the surf because Copacabana is one of the best surfing spots on the Central Coast and “rarely disappoints”.
 In addition to being a long clean beach it is protected on each end by rocky headlands.
 Furthermore, if the predominantly south facing beach is blown out, it takes only 5 minutes to drive to Avoca Beach which has an entirely different orientation.
 Thus Avoca and Copacabana beaches are complementary.
 Copacabana surf is at it’s best when there is a northerly swell strengthening the left hand break at Copacabana Point.